 SEMCOG supports the regional GreenWays Initiative and local efforts to implement greenways.
 The goal of a greenways project is to connect communities in Southeast Michigan through green infrastructure that includes biking and hiking paths, conservation corridors, and habitats.

 Greenways are linear open spaces, including habitats and trails, that link parks, nature reserves, cultural features, or historic sites for recreation and conservation purposes.
 As part of the regional GreenWays Initiative, each SEMCOG county and the City of Detroit held public forums to discuss the greenways vision for their jurisdiction.
 After these meetings, a regional workshop was held to develop the regional vision based on the visioning sessions.
-As a result of this process, GreenWays maps of the region were produced.
+As a result of this process, an interactive GreenWays map of the region was produced.

 Natural Resources Protection Ordinances